Visit Modern Singapore – A Vibrant Melting Pot of Cultures!

 Must-Try Dishes

-Char Kway Teow: Flat rice noodles stir-fried with dark soy sauce, Chinese sausage, fishcake, bean sprouts, and eggs, often cooked over high heat for that distinctive “wok hei” (breath of the wok) flavor.
+Char Kway Teow — flat rice noodles wok-fried with dark soy sauce, Chinese sausage, fishcake, bean sprouts, and egg.
+The “wok hei” (breath of the wok) is the test of a great char kway teow.

 Peranakan Cuisine